Monday, October 23, 2017

 *THE GOOD*

-1. Joe Lambert gets a prizeimage
+1. Joe Lambert gets a prize

 Joe Lambert's "Annie Sullivan and the Trials of Helen Keller" book is marvelously clever and moving.
 The book successfully navigates through treacherous cliché-infested waters and delivers the goods without sentimentality while still landing real emotion.